Connecting to the stream

 scripts\telemetry_tunnel.ps1 -SshHost me@my-server

-Through a jump host (e.g. a cluster login/bastion node in front of the compute node running gempba).
-Find the node running rank 0 yourself first (squeue on the login node, the first host in your job's node list), then pass it as -SshHost with the login node as -JumpHost:
+Through a jump host (a cluster login/bastion node in front of the compute node running gempba).
+Pass the compute node running rank 0 as the SSH host, with the login node as the jump host:

 scripts\telemetry_tunnel.ps1 -SshHost me@compute-node -JumpHost me@login-node